Guy-André Kieffer: Legal proceedings

 In May 2004, civil proceedings concerning Kieffer's disappearance were launched in France by Kieffer's family and Reporters sans frontières.
 The French magistrate charged with the case was sent to Abidjan and there interrogated Michel Legré, a brother-in-law of the wife of Ivorian president Laurent Gbagbo, who was allegedly the last person to see Kieffer alive.
-Legré provided a list of names of influential Ivorians who he alleged were involved in Kieffer's kidnapping.
+Legré provided a list of names of influential Ivorians whom he alleged were involved in Kieffer's kidnapping.

 This list of names was subsequently published in some Ivorian newspapers.
 In 2004, Legré was arrested in Abidjan by Ivorian police and charged with complicity in a kidnapping, illegal imprisonment, and murder.
 He was also charged with defamation for naming the individuals on the list.
 Legré was provisionally released in 2005 and has since fled the country - or is in an unknown location.

 Subsequently, the French magistrate was not granted access to all of the persons named by Legré.
 The magistrate questioned Legré himself on 21 October 2004, and on 13 December 2004 requested that Legré be temporarily moved to France, as he felt Legré was unable to speak freely in his Ivorian prison.
 However, the French government initially did not aid in this request, for which they were denounced by Kieffer's wife Osange Silou-Kieffer.

 On August 23, 2007, French president Nicolas Sarkozy met with Kieffer's wife Osange Silou-Kieffer in Paris and expressed his determination to aid in the case.
 Silou-Kieffer claimed that Sarkozy's predecessor Jacques Chirac had never answered her request for a meeting.

 Silou-Kieffer indicated she had asked Sarkozy to pressure Ivorian president Laurent Gbagbo to allow French judges to interrogate Ivorian suspects in the case.

 In July 2008 Simone Gbagbo - First Lady of Côte d'Ivoire - was formally called for questioning by a French investigative judge, examining the April 2004 disappearance and presumed death of Kieffer.
 Speculation has surrounded the Ivorian first family, as Michel Legré is the brother-in-law of Simone Gbagbo.
 French judicial officials have arrested and are investigating Jean-Tony Oulaï, a former member of the Ivorian Secret Services, whom they detained in Paris in 2006.
 Jean-Tony Oulaï's driver at the time Berte Seydou, as well as Mr Kieffer's brother, have alleged that Ms. Gbagbo and former Ivorian Minister of Planning and Development Paul-Antoine Bohoun Bouabré have knowledge of the events surrounding Mr Kieffer's death, and that Oulaï is responsible.